ssd46/rag-url-qna/README.md

-# 🏙️ **RealEstate Research Tool**
+# 🏙️ **RAG URL Assistant**

-We are going to build a user-friendly news research tool designed for effortless information retrieval.
-Users can input article URLs and ask questions to receive relevant insights from the real-estate domain.
-(But it's features can be extended to any domain.)
+This is a Retrieval-Augmented Generation (RAG) application that extracts text content from a given URL and allows users to ask questions based on that content.
+It uses a language model (LLM) to generate accurate, context-aware answers grounded in the retrieved information.
 ![product screenshot](resources/image.png)
 ### Features